Abehuerta/uikit-example/README.md

 # Example UI Kit

-This is a personal project for creating a reusable UI kit for React Web Apps/
+This is a personal project for creating a reusable UI kit for React Web Apps

 ## Installation